LUT-LLM: Efficient Large Language Model Inference with Memory-based Computations on FPGAs: Introduction

 \section{Introduction}

-The advancement of LLMs has enabled a wide range of applications such as conversational chatbots \cite{dam2024complete, oruche2025survey}, coding agents \cite{zhang2024codeagent, li2024codetree}, and deep research \cite{huang2025deep} that assists our daily lives.
-Mainstream LLM services are deployed through cloud-based infrastructures with clusters of data center GPUs and serve multiple user requests concurrently.
-While effective at scale, this paradigm faces limitations when tackling edge scenarios such as personal AI assistants \cite{cheng2024autopal, lee2024towards}, smart home devices \cite{qualcomm2025smarthomes}, and interactive robotics \cite{ayub2024interactive}, where samples cannot be batched to fully utilize the resources.
-Consequently, efficient single-batch inference has emerged as a crucial research direction to enable on-device intelligence.
+The advancement of LLMs has enabled a wide range of applications such as conversational chatbots \cite{dam2024complete, oruche2025survey}, coding agents \cite{zhang2024codeagent, li2024codetree}, and deep research \cite{huang2025deep} that assist our daily lives.
+Recently, FPGA have been widely recognized as promising platforms for efficient single-batch LLM inference compared with GPUs \cite{chen2024understanding, chen2024allo, zeng2024flightllm}.
+This covers edge scenarios such as personal AI assistants \cite{cheng2024autopal, lee2024towards}, smart home devices \cite{qualcomm2025smarthomes}, and interactive robotics \cite{ayub2024interactive}.
+Nevertheless, the advancements in GPU kernel and algorithm optimization have narrowed this performance gap.

-FPGAs have been widely recognized as promising platforms for single-batch language model inference, offering competitive speed and energy efficiency relative to GPUs \cite{chen2024understanding, chen2024allo, zeng2024flightllm}.
-Nevertheless, recent advancements in GPU architectures and software optimization have narrowed this performance gap.
 In particular, serving a Llama 2 7B model on a single NVIDIA A100 GPU obtains a $2.38 \times$ throughput improvement and a $3.27 \times$ energy efficiency gain when FlashAttention \cite{dao2023flashattention}, FlashDecoding \cite{hong2023flashdecoding++}, and quantization with GPTQ \cite{frantar2022gptq} are enabled.
-Under these settings, GPU inference is $2.00 \times \sim 6.37 \times$ faster with similar or better energy efficiency than state-of-the-art (SoTA) FPGA accelerators \cite{chen2024allo, zeng2024flightllm}.
+Under these settings, GPU inference is $2 \times \sim 6.37 \times$ faster with similar or better energy efficiency than state-of-the-art FPGA accelerators \cite{chen2024allo, zeng2024flightllm}.
 These results highlight the growing competitiveness of GPUs in efficient inference and suggest that sustaining FPGA's advantages will require algorithmic and architectural innovations.